Roger Clarke's Web-Site

 They propose a seven-step process (pp. 265-9):

 The hermeneutic approach to literature review and the CDA approach to content analysis, overlaid on the prior literature, enable the design of a content analysis research method with the desired attributes.
-It fits with theory developed using critical theory research.
+That research method has a good fit with theory developed using critical theory research.
 It prioritises depth of insight over narrow, positivist quantification.
 It encourages the analyst to focus on key validity claims and the hidden assumptions within the text under study.
 It forces the researcher to confront, and to take into account, their own ideology and agenda.
 It pushes the researcher in the direction of critique for the purposes of theory construction or re-construction, rather than criticism for its own sake.

 The preceding sections provide a basis for adapting the research method for my research project.
 The most significant implications for my work were as follows: